► THE CIVIL WAR THE WEST CAN NOT SAFELY IGNORE

 As 21st century denizens of cultural modernity, we need much greater clarity about the scope and bite of the actual, on-the-ground authority of non-Islamist religions before we can set the boundaries of our acceptance of large indigenous Muslim populations in our home territories.

 And make no mistake about it: This is all about boundaries.
 What are the permissible limits of religiously motivated conduct within a distinctly Western-civilization’s polity?
 For example, how much, if any, coercion within a religious community can be tolerated by those outside that community?
-There are other problems, all of which are related to the primacy of secular norms that have Judeo-Christian underpinnings.
+There are other problems, all of which are related to the primacy of secular norms with support from classic Judeo-Christian morality.

 Much is made of a government here or there around the world that is or is not “secular” in character.
 But the very term is elastic.
-In some places secular mean something like in the former USSR of current mainland China, settings distinctly hostile to all forms of religion, especially those that establish a moral system that is separate from that of the current regime.
+In some places “secular” means something like in the former USSR of current mainland China, settings distinctly hostile to all forms of religion, especially those that establish a moral system that is separate from that of the current regime.

 At least that was true until the mean Western European birthrate dropped before replacement levels, auguring in the immigrant worker tide.
 For the Europeans, their “Mexicans” were Muslims from Turkey, Albania, Pakistan, Morocco, Yugoslavia, Iran, Iraq, Somalia, Tunisia, Indonesia, Lebanon, Syria and other parts of Africa and South Asia.
 In both France and England (as well as in the Netherlands), there are huge, culturally isolated, fundamentalist Muslim populations.
 The resulting tensions have split the European accommodation in two: On one side, the cultural traditionalists in England, Australia and France have moved to a “take us as we are – meaning take our rules or take your leave” policy.
 On the other side, the multiculturalists have moved to a de facto cultural and juridical Balkanization policy, where Sharia Law is allowed to run unfettered (a few extreme cases excepted) within the Muslim enclaves.